imagej/imagej.github.io/_pages/plugins/morpholibj.md

 In some cases it may be useful to restrict the propagation of distances to a specific region or mask.
 For example, one may be interested in the distance between two points in a vasculature network, while staying within the network.
 The **geodesic distance transform** consists in computing the distance from a given binary marker, while constraining the propagation of the distance within a binary mask.
 An illustration is given in the figure below:

-{% include thumbnail src='/media/plugins/morpholibj-geodesic-distance-example.png' title='Computation of the geodesic distance map on a binary image from the DRIVE database (Staal *et al.*, 2004[^14]).
+{% include img align='center' src='morpholibj-geodesic-distance-example' caption='Computation of the geodesic distance map on a binary image from the DRIVE database (Staal *et al.*, 2004<sup><a href="#fn:14" class="footnote" rel="footnote">14</a></sup>).
 Left: original image with marker superimposed in red.
-Right: result of geodesic distance map, hot colors correspond to large distances, cold colors correspond to small distances.'%}
+Right: result of geodesic distance map, hot colors correspond to large distances, cold colors correspond to small distances.' %}

 -   **Geodesic Distance Map** computes the geodesic distance between each foreground pixel of a binary mask image to the closest pixel of a marker image, while staying within the particle represented by the mask image.
 -   **Interactive Geodesic Distance Map** computes the geodesic distance between each foreground pixel of a the currently selected image (considered the mask image) to the closest pixel of a marker image defined by the user ROIs, while staying within the particle represented by the mask image.